baldurk/renderdoc/docs/getting_started/features.rst

 * Python scripting console with full documented API, giving complete access to RenderDoc internals, core data structures, and the Qt UI itself.
 * Import and Export of captures

-    * Captures have an internal in-memory representation containing the full serialised data of all function calls, as well as associated metadat.
+    * Captures have an internal in-memory representation containing the full serialised data of all function calls, as well as associated metadata.
     * This capture representation can be used to export an ``.rdc`` file to another form that's easier for external tools to work with such as ``.xml``.
     * If the external format contains full expression of data, it can then be imported again back into an ``.rdc`` after modification.
     * This also allows generation of RenderDoc captures from arbitrary data into a standard format.